huggingface/accelerate/docs/source/quicktour.md

 The [`~accelerate.init_empty_weights`] context manager initializes models of any size by creating a *model skeleton* and moving and placing parameters each time they're created to PyTorch's [**meta**](https://pytorch.org/docs/main/meta.html) device.
 This way, not all weights are immediately loaded and only a small part of the model is loaded into memory at a time.

-For example, you can load an empty [Mixtral-8x7B](https://huggingface.co/mistralai/Mixtral-8x7B-Instruct-v0.1) model like this:
+For example, loading an empty [Mixtral-8x7B](https://huggingface.co/mistralai/Mixtral-8x7B-Instruct-v0.1) model takes significantly less memory than fully loading the models and weights on the CPU.

 ```py
 from accelerate import init_empty_weights